 Linguine with Prawns, Fresh Tomatoes and Spinach

-1 tablespoon unsalted butter
+- 1 tbsp unsalted butter 1 tablespoon unsalted butter

-1 teaspoon olive oil
+- 1 tsp olive oil 1 teaspoon olive oil

-1 garlic clove, chopped (optional)
+- 1 garlic 1 chopped garlic clove

-Cook the Linguine according to package direction.
+- Cook the Linguine according to package direction.

-In a large skillet under medium heat melt the butter with the olive oil.
+- In a large skillet under medium heat melt the butter with the olive oil.
 Add the chopped tomatoes, chopped parsley, chopped garlic and sauté until slightly tender.
 Add the spinach, the wine and the prawns.
 Sauté until the prawns are pink and the spinach welted.

-Drain the pasta, add it to the skillet and mix well.
+- Drain the pasta, add it to the skillet and mix well.

 - Serve hot.